SebiR/Pollin_NetIO_Clone/README.md

 Hardware improvements: https://community.symcon.de/t/p-llins-avr-net-io-langzeitstabilitaet-des-lan-chips/24317/12

 ## Disclaimer
+> [!CAUTION]
-This project was created to archive and preserve the NetIO PCB.
+> This project was created to archive and preserve the NetIO PCB.
 Pollin owns all the rights to this design.
-There's no copyright infringement intended, please contact me for removal if I cause any problems.
+> There's no copyright infringement intended, please contact me for removal.